OWASP/samm/v2.0/beta/core/operations/o-operational-management.md

 # A: Data Protection

-The Activities in this stream
+The Activities in this stream focus on ensuring data are properly protected during all aspects of their creation, handling, storage, and processing.
+As an organization's maturity in this practice grows, the data managed are better understood, more precisely classified, and more effectively protected.

 ## Maturity 1
 ### Activity